Data Centers in Hamilton

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Hamilton, as of September 2025.
-Businesses connect to cloud providers via network extensions to major hubs like Columbus or Cincinnati, using private network interconnects or wavelength services for secure, reliable access.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Hamilton, as of September 2025.
+Businesses connect to cloud providers via the nearest major hubs, such as Columbus or Chicago, using private network interconnects, waves, or standard IP transit.

-Bare Metal: Bare metal server options are available in the broader Ohio region.
-Providers like ColoCrossing and Hivelocity can serve customers with deployments in nearby markets, offering dedicated compute resources.
+Bare Metal: Bare metal server options are available, providing dedicated compute resources for performance-intensive applications.
+Providers like ColoCrossing and Hivelocity can service deployments in the region.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in the Hamilton area typically range from $0.08 to $0.10 per kWh, as of September 2025.
-These competitive rates help reduce total operational costs for power-intensive deployments.
-The state's power mix is dominated by natural gas (59%), followed by coal (19%), nuclear (12%), and renewables (10%), as of 2023.
+Average Cost Of Power: Industrial electricity rates in the Hamilton area typically range from $0.08 to $0.10/kWh, as of September 2025.
+This competitive pricing, driven by a grid dominated by natural gas, helps reduce total operational costs for power-dense deployments.

 Market Access, Business & Tax Climate